jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 ![CMFR1](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR1.png)
 Figure 1: Graph of dye concentration against time for the actual measured dye in one CMFR reactor and its corresponding CMFR model.

-For the second experiment with one baffle placed in the reactor, it appears that ...
+For the second experiment with one baffle placed in the reactor, the measured dye concentration appears to remain stagnant from 100 to 180 minutes (Figure 2).
+This was likely due to an air bubble being trapped in the photometer, which resulted in the later spike.
+While it is difficult to tell which model is better suited due to poor data, the first 100 minutes follows the CMFR model better than the AD model.

 ![CMFR2](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR2.png)
 Figure 2: Graph of dye concentration against time for the actual measured dye in the reactor with one baffle, its corresponding CMFR model and advective dispersion model.

+For the third experiment with two identical baffles placed in the reactor, the measured dye concentration indeed appears to fit the CMFR model much better than the AD model (Figure 3).

 ![CMFR3](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR3.png)
 Figure 3: Graph of dye concentration against time for the actual measured dye in the reactor with two baffles, its corresponding CMFR model and advective dispersion model.

-Unfortunately for the case with four CMFR reactors in series (using three baffles in between), data...
+Unfortunately for the fourth and final experiment with three identical baffles placed in the reactor, there was an error with data collection, likely due to a trapped air bubble, as measured dye concentration dropped at around 75 minutes... case with four CMFR reactors in series (using three baffles in between), data... dip and spike could not fit to curve model.
+(steady inital slope suggests)

 ![CMFR4](https://raw.githubusercontent.com/lw583/CEE4530/master/Lab5/CMFR4.png)
 Figure 3: Graph of dye concentration against time for the actual measured dye in the reactor with four baffles.